algosup/2023-2024-project-2-x86-retrogaming-team-3/documents/qualityAssurance/testPlan.md

 ### a.
 Quality assurance team

+The testing team will be divided into 2 parts.
+The first half will be composed of team 3's QA's:
+- Robin DEBRY (Mac OS)
+- Quentin CLÉMENT (Mac OS)

 The second half will be composed of team 4's QA's:

 - Thomas PLANCHARD (Mac OS)